Art fills the streets with hope

-Mixed media on papyrus, Night Sky from the Immeasurable Blue series, by Kumari Nahappan featured in Streets of Hope.
+Mixed media on papyrus, Night Sky from the Out of the Blue series, by Kumari Nahappan featured in Streets of Hope.
 (Photo: Kumari Nahappan)

 A painting of a lotus plant, Odyssey, by Andy Yang featured in Streets of Hope.
 (Photo: Andy Yang)

 How does your featured work in Streets of Hope speak to the topic?